 The associated CIS is not automatically disabled at this point.
-If the Initiator wishes to remove it, it should use the HCI_Disconnect command [Core Vol 4, Part E, 7.1.6].
+If the Initiator wishes to remove it, it should use the HCI\Disconnect command [Core Vol 4, Part E, 7.1.6].
 As disabling the Sink ASE only moves it to the QoS configured state, the ASE can be re-established at a later point by writing the Enable opcode to the ASE Control Point characteristic.
 If the CIS has been disabled using the HCI Disconnect it can still be restored using the HCI LE Create CIS command.
+However, the CIG remains in the Active state.